-Describe a look of surprise: Sometimes I explore Chat GPT to find a different way to phrase something or help me rethink a cliché.
-I learned it can be unintentionally entertaining, like the other day, when I tried to find a look of surprise that didn't involve raised eyebrows or an open mouth.
-Besides giving me a break from editing and making me laugh out loud, Chat GPT wasn't helpful at … [Read more...]
+Describe a look of surprise: I tried Chat GPT to help me rethink a cliché.
+I wanted to find a look of surprise that didn't involve raised eyebrows or an open mouth.
+Besides giving me a break from editing and making me laugh out loud, Chat GPT wasn't helpful at all.
+Well, except to remind me that I'm a good writer and I know a bad cliché when I read it.
+How it started: Me: Help me … [Read more...]

 Yous got the last laugh: How my husband’s favorite pronoun was vindicated